TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 This isn't a Game Changer just simple optimization so the CPU, RAM and GPU will have less work.

 Note: there is now also a Beta which has a new Priority System so when multiple Games run each one can have it's own Priority.<br/>
-It's currently still in work and will be changed.
+It's currently still in work and will be changed.<br/>
+Also there is now a workarround to change the Priority on Games with EasyAntiCheat.